stutzlab/userme/README.md

 * MAIL_PASSWORD_RESET_SUBJECT - Mail Subject used on password reset messages. required.
 Example: ```Password reset requested at Test.com```
 * MAIL_PASSWORD_RESET_HTML - Mail HTML Body used on password reset messages.
 Use DISPLAY_NAME and ACTIVATION_TOKEN for string templating. required.
 Example: ```<b>Hi DISPLAY_NAME</b>, <p> <a href=https://test.com/reset-password?t=ACTIVATION_TOKEN>Click here to reset your password</a></p><p>-Test Team.</p>```

+## Volume

+* /data - if using SQLite database, the database file will be stored at /data/userme.db by default

 ## Development Tips